Skip to main content

 Key man insurance

-It is essentially life assurance (or life assurance and critical illness cover) taken out to cover the life of a key person within a business.
-The policy is owned and paid for by the employer, so any pay out is payable to the employer.
-The rationale would be that a lump sum of cash could help the business survive as it deals with falling sales and profit, increasing workloads for remaining staff and the hiring of new employee(s).
+It is essentially life assurance, (or life assurance and critical illness cover), taken out to cover the life of a key person within a business.
+The policy is owned and paid for by the employer, so any pay-out is payable to the business.
+The rationale is that a lump sum of cash could help the business survive as it deals with falling sales and profit, increasing workloads for remaining staff, and the hiring of new employees.

 Incapacity and Lasting Powers of Attorney (LPA)

-Wills and life policies can cover what happens on the death of a business owner but the running of a business could be equally threatened be an owner becoming ill or losing physical or mental capacity on a temporary or permanent basis.
+Wills and life policies can cover what happens on the death of a business owner, but the running of a business could be equally threatened by an owner becoming ill or losing physical or mental capacity on a temporary or permanent basis.

-There are two types of LPA: one covering decisions upon property and financial affairs and the other covering decisions upon health and welfare.
-An LPA for property and financial affairs can cover decisions upon all property: both personal and business.
+There are two types of LPA; one covering decisions in respect of property and financial affairs, and the other covering decisions in respect of health and welfare.
+An LPA in respect of property and financial affairs can cover decisions about all property, both personal and business.

 When do Lasting Powers of Attorney Apply?

-Lasting Powers of Attorney are regulated by the Office of the Public Guardian (the OPG).
+Lasting powers of attorney are regulated by the Office of the Public Guardian (the OPG).
 They must be registered with the OPG before they can be used by the attorneys.
-It is important that a business owner making an LPA registers it with the OPG as soon as it is made so that it can be used by the attorneys immediately if needed.
-The attorneys may need to act quickly and the process of registering an LPA takes around four to six weeks.
+It is important that a business owner making an LPA registers it with the OPG as soon as it is made so that it can be used by the attorneys immediately if required.
+The attorneys may need to act quickly and the process for registering an LPA takes at least four weeks, and often quite a lot longer, depending on the workload of the OPG.

 Why do business owners need a Lasting Power of Attorney?

-If a business owner is incapacitated and does not have an LPA it may not be possible for anyone do deal with the property and finances of the business.
+If a business owner is incapacitated and does not have an LPA it may not be possible for anyone to deal with the property and finances of the business.
 If employees and suppliers are not paid or debtors chased, the business may soon be in jeopardy.
-The business owner’s family — in all likelihood the spouse or partner — would have to apply to the Court of Protection to become their deputy.
-However, such applications can take many months and by then it may well be too late.
+The business owner’s family – in all likelihood the spouse or partner – would have to apply to the Court of Protection to become their deputy.
+However, such applications can be relatively expensive and longwinded, and by the time an order has been made it may well be too late.

 What are business LPAs?

-As mentioned, an LPA for property and financial affairs can cover both personal and business property.
-However, it may be better to appoint different attorneys to deal with them or to have two separate LPAs.
+As mentioned above, an LPA in respect of property and financial affairs can cover both personal and business property.
+However, it may be better to appoint different attorneys to deal with each type of property or to have two separate LPAs.

-An attorney should be someone the business owner trusts to act in his or her best interests.
-It may be that there is another family member who is involved in the business and who can act as attorney or that the business owner has faith in the other directors or shareholders.
+An attorney should be someone the business owner trusts to act in their best interests.
+It may be that there is another family member who is involved in the business and who can act as attorney, or that the business owner has faith in the other directors or shareholders.

 For more guidance on making your business future-proof, contact our experts in business succession planning.